-During the project phase of High Speed 1, a dedicated project manager and a team of archaeologists worked hand in hand to ensure that sites of potential interest were identified.
+During the project phase of HS1, a dedicated project manager and a team of archaeologists worked hand in hand to ensure that sites of potential interest were identified.
 Where possible they were avoided or preserved in situ.
 If this proved impossible then investigations were undertaken generally ahead of the main construction activity.
-Over 70 sites were investigated in this way over 6 years and it wasn't un common for over 100 archaeologists to be working on the route at any one time.
+Over 70 sites were investigated in this way over 6 years and it wasn't uncommon for over 100 archaeologists to be working on the route at any one time.